 For you were called to this, because Christ also suffered for you, leaving you an example, so that you should follow in His steps.1 Peter 2:21(HCSB)

-Heavenly Father, thank You that Christ not only gave me the perfect example of how to live a godly life that is pleasing to You, but equipped me by making me a new creation in Christ; by breaking the power of sin in my life by and giving me His resurrected life within.
-Thank You that I have been called for a purpose - help me to be willing to suffer for Christ, Who loved me so much that He went to the cross on my behalf.
-Help me to humble myself and become obedient to You in all things - even in the things that I am called upon to suffer.
-This I ask in Jesus name, AMEN.
+Heavenly Father, thank You that Christ not only gave me the perfect example of how to live a godly life that is pleasing to You, but equipped me by making me a new creation in Christ, breaking the power of sin in my life, and by giving me His resurrected life within.
+Thank You that I have been called for a purpose.
+Help me to be willing to suffer for Christ Who loved me so much that He went to the Cross on my behalf.
+This I ask in Jesus' name, AMEN.